webux/ux-runner/README.md

 **Run all scenarios.**

-	runner.run()
+	ux.runner.run()

 **Run a scenario** (notice the name matches the first example. registered scenario names are passed to run them individually)

-	runner.run('scenario1')
+	ux.runner.run('scenario1')

 **Run multiple scenarios**.
 You probably already guessed this one by now.

-	runner.run('scenario1', 'addItemsToCart', 'submitCart')
+	ux.runner.run('scenario1', 'addItemsToCart', 'submitCart')

 ## Using Injections ##
-Scenarios and steps have the ability to use injection both from runner and from the app you are testing.
+Scenarios and steps have the ability to use injection both from runner and from the *app you are testing.
 As you can see in the example below "userModel" is injected into scenario while "loginModel" is injected into step.
+*(if you are using angular-runner.js)

 	scenario("Test my page", function (userModel) {
 		if (!user.username) {